BhuwanUpadhyay/bhuwanupadhyay.github.io/source/_posts/2021-09-14-how-to-add-QR-code-on-pdf-bytes-using-java.md

   - java
 ---

-How to convert java object to properties format?
+How to add QR code on pdf using java?

 <!-- more -->